— It's all about the relationships we create with technology, how we view the artefacts we design, and what we learn about ourselves in the process.

 One way to handle these issues is to introduce a context layer that can support PSL by providing bias for predictions.
 Parts of the knowledge base that appear to fit the present context are highlighted, while other parts are inhibited.
 Which context should be active is continually re-evaluated using behavior recognition.
 This technique takes inspiration from several neurocomputational models that describe parts of the human brain as an hierarchical prediction system.
 With behavior recognition active, continually selecting the most suitable context for the present situation, the problem of knowledge interference is significantly reduced and the robot can successfully reproduce also more complex behaviors.

-Erik Billing is an Associate Senior Lecturer in Informatics at the Interaction Lab, University of Skövde, Sweden.
+Erik Billing is an Associate Professor of Informatics at the Interaction Lab, University of Skövde, Sweden.
 He holds a master in cognitive science and a PhD in computing science, both from Umeå University.